SilkRose/Pony/stories/metal-magic/metal-magic.md

 Scootaloo thought for a second before answering, "Fourteen bits."

 Iron nodded.
-"Good job; [SEMICOLON OPTIONAL, COMMA WOULD ALSO BE FINE HERE] that's correct."
+"Good job; that's correct."

 They repeated this process for all the metal Scraps had on his wagon, with different ponies doing different roles each time.
 Twilight had to help with the math for the less even prices, but in the end they got it all done, and Scraps left with his bag of bits.